PavanRangani/docs/docs/prd/tasks/task-instance.md

   - When Template is selected, Sub-tasks will be auto created from the Template
   - Sub-Tasks will be created in same order as available in Template
   - Responsible value is auto-prefilled from template Role and Family team.
 If family is not yet selected, Responsible remains blank.
 When family is selected, Responsible is prefilled.
-  - Resolution of Responsible person from template role and Family is as per [this](/docs/prd/tasks/recurring-task-trigger.md#add-recurring-trigger).
+  - Resolution of Responsible person from template role and Family is as per [this](./recurring-task-trigger.md#add-recurring-trigger).
 When any role has multiple persons, Person having Lead role will be choosen always.
   - Due date is never prefilled.
 - It is possible that some Sub-tasks are derived from template and Sub-tasks are added manually by user.
 - Multi-step task must have at least one Sub-Task available otherwise the system Shows an error message.
-- When user change the template, all the current Sub-Tasks (Manually added + template) will be removed and new tempalte Sub-Tasks will be created.
+- When user change the template, all the current Sub-Tasks (Manually added + template) will be removed and new template Sub-Tasks will be created.
 For this, system shows confirmation dialog.
 - Change order of Sub-Task
   - On hover of any Sub-Task, Shows Drag handle the left side
   - Using Drag handle, user can change the position of Sub-Task under the same category.